Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/multiseq.md

 Variable and conserved regions in the SARS-CoV and SARS-CoV-2 spike proteins.
 The S1 domain tends to be more variable, whereas the S2 domain is more conserved.
 {: style="font-size: medium;"}

 One variable spike protein region is the **receptor binding motif (RBM)**, part of the receptor binding domain (RBD), whose structure we predicted using GalaxyWEB in the [homology modeling tutorial](tutorial_homology).
-The RBM is the component of the RBD that mediates contact with ACE2, as the following simplified animation of the process illustrates.
+The RBM mediates contact with ACE2, as the following simplified animation of the process illustrates.

 {% include video id="e2Qi-hAXdJo" provider="youtube" %}